playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 `play.Logger` has been deprecated in favor of using SLF4J directly.
 You can create an SLF4J logger with `private static final Logger logger = LoggerFactory.getLogger(YourClass.class);`.
 If you'd like a more concise solution, you may also consider [Project Lombok's `@Slf4j` annotation](https://projectlombok.org/features/log).

-If you have a in your logback.xml referencing the `application` logger, you may remove it.
+If you have a `logger` entry in your logback.xml referencing the `application` logger, you may remove it.

     <logger name="application" level="DEBUG" />

-Each logger should have a unique name matching the name of the class it is in.
+Each logger should have a unique name matching the name of the class where it is used.
 In this way, you can configure a different log level for each class.
 You can also set the log level for a given package.
-E.g. to set the log level for all of Play's internal classes to the info level, you can set:
+For example, to set the log level for all of Play's internal classes to the info level, you can set:

     <logger name="play" level="INFO" />

 ## Evolutions comment syntax changes

-Play Evolutions now properly supports SQL92 comment syntax.
-This means you can write evolutions using `--` at the beginning of a line instead of `#` wherever you choose.
+Play Evolutions now correctly supports SQL92 comment syntax.
+It means you can write evolutions using `--` at the beginning of a line instead of `#` wherever you choose.
 Newly generated evolutions using the Evolutions API will now also use SQL92-style comment syntax in all areas.
 Documentation has also been updated accordingly to prefer the SQL92 style, though the older comment style is still fully supported.

 ## StaticRoutesGenerator removed

 The `StaticRoutesGenerator`, which was deprecated in 2.6.0, has been removed.
-If you are still using it, you will likely have to remove a line like this so your build compiles:
+If you are still using it, you will likely have to remove a line like this, so your build compiles:

 ```scala
 routesGenerator := StaticRoutesGenerator